 Rodent model of hemispatial neglect: Neglect occurs in humans after cortical infarct in a high percentage of cases of right hemisphere stroke.
 Over the past 25 years, we have collaborated with Dr. Jim Corwin at Northern Illinois University to develop a rat model to investigate the circuitry and pharmacology mediating directed attention and its dysfunctional state, contralateral neglect, and to explore potential therapies for inducing neural repair and functional recovery.
 Normal directed attention is mediated by circuitry involving specific areas of cerebral cortex, striatum and thalamus.
 Currently, undergraduate students Billy Conte, Tamara Stiep and Tobias Schmid are investigating neuronal connections of the lateral posterior thalamic nucleus and cerebral cortical areas AGm and PPC, part of the circuitry related to neglect.
 These studies involve the use of axonal tracers and image analysis.

-- Comparative neuronal morphology of the cerebellar cortex in afrotherians, carnivores, cetartiodactyls, and primates.
+- Corrigendum: Comparative neuronal morphology of the cerebellar cortex in afrotherians, carnivores, cetartiodactyls, and primates.

 Additional publications here